 Do you have questions about black knot?
 Contact the Town of Whitecourt at 780-778-2273.

-In order to maintain the enjoyment and safety of users at Rotary Park, and to lessen the impact geese have on the park environment, the Town of Whitecourt will be employing goose deterrent activities throughout the spring season annually.
+In order to maintain the enjoyment and safety of users at Festival Park, and to lessen the impact geese have on the park environment, the Town of Whitecourt will be employing goose deterrent activities throughout the spring season annually.
 The initiatives will be undertaken in partnership with a Wildlife Control Officer and will utilize a variety of techniques, including strobe lighting, distress signals, decoys, and canine patrols.

 Mountain pine beetles pose a significant threat to Alberta’s pine forests.
 Once attacked, healthy pine trees can die within one year.